 When you are out of heat on a cold, winter day, or your air conditioner stops working in 90-degree weather, a trusted HVAC technician is most likely your first call.
 These skilled professionals install, maintain, and repair systems that make our lives much more comfortable.
 If you’re thinking about beginning a new career, HVAC work has many advantages.
 Not only are you tangibly helping people every day, but the work also offers variety and ample room for growth and professional advancement.

-If you’re experiencing water dripping through your ceiling during the winter and it’s not due to an actual roof leak or ice dam problem, condensation is the most likely culprit.
+If water is dripping from your ceiling during the winter, and it’s not due to a roof leak or ice dam problem, condensation is the most likely culprit.
 Regardless of the source, excess moisture is one of the home’s worst enemies.
 It can lead to poor indoor air quality, mold and mildew, rot, and deterioration.
 Attic condensation is a common problem for many homeowners during the colder months.
 Today, we’ll explain why it forms and what you can do to fight it.

 Water damage can be detrimental to a house, and unfortunately, many homeowners like yourself have experience with this.
 Water leaks, like those from a furnace, can be a major headache and lead to high repair costs, mold growth, and if left unchecked, a complete furnace replacement.

 Your home depends on a stable roof that is in good condition.
 Regular maintenance and inspections can help keep it in shape, but the time will come to replace the roof.
 While the actual labor is left to the professionals, (This is definitely not a DIY project for the average homeowner!) there are some things you can do to prepare for a roof replacement.